Gary Farmer: Music

-He also has a blues band called Gary Farmer and the Troublemakers.
+He has a blues band called Gary Farmer and the Troublemakers.
 The band has released two CDs, Love Songs and Other Issues in 2007 and Lovesick Blues in 2009.

 Other

-Farmer is also a regular supporter of University of Nebraska Omaha Wambli Sapa Memorial Pow Wow, held a week before the Gathering of Nations Powwow.
+Farmer is a regular supporter of University of Nebraska Omaha Wambli Sapa Memorial Pow Wow, held a week before the Gathering of Nations Powwow.
 He makes appearances selling his CD's and occasionally giving speeches.
 University of Nebraska-Omaha (UNO) considers Farmer a "very good friend".
 Farmer received an honorary degree from Fort Lewis College in 2022.